kayeneii/WEIT_2015-2024/README.md

 ## Conclusion
-Thank you for reading my report.🥳 You may find me on [LinkedIn](https://www.linkedin.com/in/kayeneii/) for collaborations.
-I look forward to hearing from you.😄
+Thank you for reading my report!🥳 You may find me on [LinkedIn](https://www.linkedin.com/in/kayeneii/) for collaborations, I look forward to hearing from you.😄